tiagomnh/game-of-life/README.md

 ## Configuration File

-Some game variables can be changed using a configuration file like game.config (configuration file reading is powered by Richard J. Wagner's [ConfigFile](http://ai.stanford.edu/~gal/Code/FindMotifs/ConfigFile.h)).
+Some game variables can be changed using a configuration file like `game.config` (configuration file reading is powered by Richard J. Wagner's [ConfigFile](http://ai.stanford.edu/~gal/Code/FindMotifs/ConfigFile.h)).
 The configuration file is passed as an argument to the executable:

-* ./game game.config
+`./game game.config`

 The example configuration lists all the possible configurations each accompanied by a small explanation.

 ## Compilation

 The included makefile can be used to compile the code.
-To compile and run the code type 'make' in your terminal. 'make compile' will compile the code but not run it.
+To compile and run the code type `make` in your terminal. `make compile will compile the code but not run it.